 Training is provided to all associates responsible for internally and externally conducted animal research in order to ensure consistent high standards of animal welfare.
 In addition, special educational events and advanced training are offered throughout the year to help associates stay current with best practices.

-Novartis celebrated our third annual Biomedical Research Awareness Day (BRAD) in 2021.
+Novartis celebrated our fourth annual Biomedical Research Awareness Day (BRAD) in 2022.
 BRAD was launched in 2016 by Americans for Medical Progress (AMP) in the US and is now celebrated globally.
 On this day we raise awareness about the continued need for and critical contributions of animals to the development of new medications and therapies for patients.
-Novartis celebrated BRAD globally with numerous presentations highlighting our Culture of Care, as well as recognizing 3Rs advancements achieved by our annual Local and Global 3Rs Award Winners.
+Novartis celebrated BRAD globally with numerous presentations highlighting our efforts to support openness, as well as recognizing 3Rs advancements achieved by our annual Local and Global 3Rs Award Winners and new 3Rs Innovation Grant Award winners.

-For our BRAD 2021 topic “Culture of Care” we invited Novartis associates to express their creative self by proposing an artistic interpretation of what a culture of care means to them within the area of animal research with the artistic medium of their choice.
+For our 2022 BRAD focus on openness, we invited Novartis associates to express their creative self by proposing an artistic interpretation of what openness means to them with the artistic medium of their choice.

-This is just one of the contributions to our Culture of Care Art Challenge.
+This is the winner of our 2022 Art Challenge.

-Art submissions ranged from poetry, charcoal drawings, and graphic illustrations to needle point embroidery and wood cutting!
+Annual art challenge submissions ranged from poetry, charcoal drawings, and graphic illustrations to needle point embroidery and wood cutting.

 External Resources